Quenched invariance principles for random walks and elliptic diffusions in random media with boundary: Framework

-Next we show that $\{\wt\bP_x: x\in \bar D\}$ is a strong Markov process.
-Note that $X$ is conservative with $\wt\bP_x(X_0=x)=1$, and under Assumption \ref{thm:assumpHC-2}(ii), $X_t$ is continuous a.s.~under $\wt\bP_x$.
-We also have $P_t f \in C_b(\overline D)$ for $f\in C_c (\overline D)$.
-It is easy to deduce from these properties and \eqref{e:2.10} that for every $f\in C_c (\overline D)$ and every stopping time $T$,
+Next, we show that $\{\widetilde{\mathbb{P}}_x\dvtx x\in\overline{D}\}$ is a strong Markov process.
+Note that $X$ is conservative with $\widetilde{\mathbb{P}}_x(X_0=x)=1$, and under Assumption~\ref{teoassumpHC-2}(ii), $X_t$ is continuous a.s. under $\widetilde{\mathbb{P}}_x$.
+We also have $P_t f \in C_b(\overline{D})$ for $f\in C_c (\overline{D})$.
+It is easy to deduce from these properties and (\ref{e210}) that for every $f\in C_c (\overline{D})$ and every stopping time $T$,

-See the proof of Theorem 2.3.1 on p.56 of \cite{CW}.
-From it, one gets the strong Markov property of $X$ by a standard measure-theoretic argument (see p.57 of \cite{CW}).
+See the proof of Theorem 2.3.1 on page~56 of \cite{CW}.
+From it, one gets the strong Markov property of $X$ by a standard measure-theoretic argument (see page~57 of~\cite{CW}).
 Since $X$ is continuous and has infinite lifetime, this in fact shows that $X$ is a continuous conservative Hunt process.

-Finally, for $f, g\in C_c (\overline D)$, by the convergence of semigroups and vague convergence of measures, it holds that, for every $t>0$,
+Finally, for $f, g\in C_c (\overline{D})$, by the convergence of semigroups and vague convergence of measures, it holds that, for every $t>0$,